Yandex Cloud

 • longitude: Longitude

 This data will be transmitted as Apache Kafka® messages.
-Each message will contain a JSON object as a string in the following format:
+Each message will contain a string containing a serialized JSON object with the following structure:

 {"profileId": "c2309eec", "latitude": 37.7877, "longitude": -122.4205}

-ksqlDB stores the values of the corresponding parameters from Apache Kafka® messages in a three-column table.
+ksqlDB stores the values of the relevant parameters from Apache Kafka® messages in a three-column table.

 Next, we are going to configure the fields of a ksqlDB data stream table.

-Create a table in ksqlDB to capture the data stream from the Apache Kafka® topicCreate a table in ksqlDB to capture the data stream from the Apache Kafka® topic
+Create a table in ksqlDB to write a data stream from the Apache Kafka® topicCreate a table in ksqlDB to write a data stream from the Apache Kafka® topic

 1. Connect to the ksqlDB server.